Manifold-Computing/NAS/README.md

 # NAS
-A simple implementation of Neural Architecture Search.
+This repository implements Neural Architecture Search with Reinforcement Learning.